 The pandemic and sudden shift to work-from-home has forced many businesses to accelerate their digitalization faster than anyone could ever have predicted.
 An October 2020 McKinsey global survey of executives2 found that “companies have accelerated the digitization of their customer and supply-chain interactions and of their internal operations by three to four years.
 And the share of digital or digitally enabled products in their portfolios has accelerated by a shocking seven years.”

 Taking the Journey

 Often, the journey starts by measuring the issues that need action.
 For example, Bharat Petroleum Corporation Limited (BPCL) implemented Aspen HYSYS® to develop a refinery-wide emission model that can track emissions from all sources in the refinery, fired heaters and boilers and more, every five minutes.
-The data that BPCL captures is written back to historians so it can identify trends and correct errors, and ultimately look at emission data in real-time to ensure optimization in its crude production.
+The data that BPCL captures is written back to historians so it can identify trends and correct errors, and ultimately look at emission data in real-time to ensure optimization in its fuel production.